-The shareability of Denny’s social media efforts were in the pitch-perfect humour and of-the-moment timing.
+The shareability of Denny’s social media efforts was in the pitch-perfect humour and of-the-moment timing.
 Social media is about keeping up with what is happening right now, and audiences are more likely to engage with posts which are relevant and pop-culture related.

-If there’s one lesson to take away from this epic fail by McDonald’s, it’s that you need to think about your potential hashtags from all angles, and think about how they could possibly go wrong.
+If there’s one lesson to take away from this epic fail by McDonald’s, it’s that you need to think about your potential hashtags from all angles and think about how they could possibly go wrong.
 Like Susan Boyle’s team should have when they used the awkward album launch party hashtag #susanalbumparty.

 McDonald’s were too busy patting themselves on the back for coming up with a campaign, which would encourage fans to share heart-warming stories of Happy Meals.
 They didn’t realize the beast they had unleashed until it was too late.
 Twitter was alight with horror stories.

 Haters gonna hate – don’t give them an opportunity with an ill-thought out hashtag.

 Back in 2009, TGI Fridays reminded us that you should never make promises you can’t or won’t keep.